Before we begin, I just want to give you a few stats:

 - A 5% increase in customer retention increases profits by up to 95% (Frederick Reichheld of Bain & Company – the inventor of NPS)

 - The probability of selling to an existing customer is 60% to 70%, the probability of selling to a new prospect is 5% to 20% (Marketing Metrics)

 So what are you doing to ensure you’re keeping your customers loyal?

 Net Promoter Score (NPS)

-At CandidSky we implemented a process which involves getting feedback from clients and making changes to improve our output to make clients even happier.
+At CandidSky we have implemented a process which involves getting feedback from clients and making changes to improve our output to make clients even happier.

 The Net Promoter Score (NPS), is based on a simple question you ask your customers to determine how happy they are with your service: